kcoainnapo/Tryhackme/RootMe/README.md

 ```
 ![Image Alt](https://github.com/kcoainnapo/Tryhackme/blob/main/RootMe/Images/apache-version.png?raw=true)

-We fuzz the website using ffuf and find the directory /panel that allow to upload files as well as the /uploads directory where files are registered once they are succesfully uploaded :
+We fuzz the website using ffuf and find the directory /panel that allows to upload files as well as the /uploads directory where files are registered once they are succesfully uploaded :

 ![Image Alt](https://github.com/kcoainnapo/Tryhackme/blob/main/RootMe/Images/fuzz.png?raw=true)

-Now we want to upload a file that will give us our initial access on the target system to be able to execute commands.
+Now we want to upload a file that will give us our initial access on the target system (reverse shell) to be able to execute commands.

 We copy the content of the php reverse shell in : https://github.com/pentestmonkey/php-reverse-shell/blob/master/php-reverse-shell.php in a file called rev.php